 In this step you will fabricate the SHARI PiHat Mod2 PCB.
 You will install the SA818 radio module, the 2 position JST connector, the 40 pin GPIO connector, the 2 position RA male pin header for the fan option (if applicable) and the SMA RF connector.
-Begin this task by locating the SHARI PiHat Mod2 PC board in the kit.
+Begin this task by removing the SHARI PiHat Mod2 PC board from the case.